-Today, let’s talk about clear communication.
-Something that is CRITICAL to a healthy relationship between a nanny and their nanny family.
+Clear communication is one of the most important issues nannies care about, and it’s something that is CRITICAL to a healthy relationship between a nanny and their nanny family.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

 So far in this series, we’ve covered fair pay, job security, and respect and recognition.
+Here, we’ll dig into clear communication.

 Nannies, you can help to facilitate clear communication with your families by doing the following: